How to practice consistently

 In his early years of training, Syed was fortunate enough to study with a Chinese table tennis champion who moved to his area.
 Despite Syed’s already fairly high level, the coach required him to learn and refine a particularly simple serve.

-Syed could already do this serve, but he was required to learn it to such a level of consistency and precision, that it would ALWAYS come out the same way everytime.
+Syed could already do this serve, but he was required to practice consistency and precision to such a level, that it would ALWAYS come out the same way, every single time.
 Such that when this serve was executed, the ping pong ball would land in exactly the same spot every time on each side of the table.

 This was an IMMENSE amount of work.
-Syed was already quite precise across a plurality of different serves, but this required him to get incredibly precise, and to drill deeper into consistency than he ever had before.
+Syed was already quite precise across a plurality of different serves, but this required him to get incredibly precise.
+It required him to drill deeper into consistency, to a degree that he never had before.

 But why?